Customer Service FAQs

 Facilities Services offers the UAF community the ability to enter work order requests directly through our website.
-If you lose your password or login ID, please call our Customer Service Center at 474-7000.
+If you lose your password or login ID, try using the forgotten username/password link at bottom of the EWORF form or call our Customer Service Center at 907-474-7000.

 A general rule of thumb would be to think of yourself as a tenant in a rental situation.
 All utilities and building issues are maintenance issues.
-If you have no hot water, are cold or if a regular door lock does not work, that is Facilities responsibility.
-If you are installing bookshelves, or want a special lock on your door, that would be the tenants responsibility to pay from your department account.
+If you have no hot water or are cold, or if a regular door lock does not work, the responsibility is Facilities Services'.
+Installing bookshelves or a special door lock would be the tenant's responsibility and paid from your department account.
 You can check out Services A-Z on our website under Products and Services to see a more detailed list of what is covered under maintenance and what is not.

 The Customer Service Center needs to obtain as much information as possible to pass on to the mechanic responding to the call.
 There are many different service mechanics with different areas of expertise.
 The more information that we can give them, the more efficiently we can respond.

-Mechanics are on campus from 8:00 - 4:30 pm.
-Monday through Friday.
-For after hour's calls, Customer Service Center phones are on forward to the Emergency Communications Center (UAF Fire and Police).
+Mechanics are on campus from 8 a.m.-4:30 p.m., Monday through Friday.
+For after hours calls, Customer Service Center phones are on forward to the Emergency Communications Center (UAF fire and police).
 ECC notifies mechanics of any emergencies and takes messages for calls that can be handled during regular business hours.